top of page

 HH finds the Girls standing quietly in a corner

-Girl 1: We found Flossie - and she has damned herself and cannot be saved - she was unearthed in a very large Carriage with silk upholstery
+Girl 1: We found Flossie - she has damned herself and cannot be saved - verily, she was unearthed in a very large Carriage with silk upholstery and a library

-Mrs. H(in a tizzy): Mr. Hornem!
+Mrs. H(rushes over in a tizzy): Mr. Hornem!
 Mr. Hornem! (picks up the stout fellow in her arms) - the Waltz is really quite endearing - compared with the Irish Jig and ancient Rigadoon (places his hands, which freely range in public sight) - come, I will demonstrate - our Spectred host taught me in the back Ball-room

 Girl 1: Our Matron, ever on the watch to make a daughter's match - has ruined our chances - of marriages - and of dances!!